stone-alex/EliteIntel/README.md

 ## Overview

-Elite Companion is your AI-powered, TOS-compliant sidekick for *Elite Dangerous*.
+Elite Intel is your AI-powered, TOS-compliant sidekick for *Elite Dangerous*.
 It's a Quality of Life (QoL) app that enhances gameplay with voice-activated commands **uttered in natural language**, real-time journal parsing, and smart AI assistance—all while staying fully compliant with Frontier Developments' Terms of Service.
 No AFK play, no botting, and no